The A to Z for your IP.

 If after the 6-month grace period and before any notification of intention to restore the patent is published, a third party may make serious and effective preparations in good faith to perform an act that would otherwise be considered an infringement of the patent.

-In this case, the third party may have the right to continue the otherwise act – known as a third party right – without being liable for damages.
+In this case, the third party may have the right to continue the otherwise act – known as a third party right – without being liable for damages – if it can show serious and effective preparations were made in good faith.

-Such a third party right would enable the third party to continue the same act only, and the third party would not be able to license the right but only to assign the right to relevant parts of the business.
+In such a case, the third party would only be allowed to continue the same act only, and would not be able to license the right to another party, but may only assign it to relevant parts of its business.

 R is for renewal fees – and ensuring that they are paid on time!